 Most of what Rezabek knows of his airplane’s early history comes courtesy of Edwards’ nephew, Sidney Dickson, who looked him up after he learned Rezabek had acquired his aunt’s old airplane and was eager to share its history.

 Rezabek says it remains a showstopper at fly-ins.
 “I always let kids sit in the cockpit to try to get them excited about aviation,” he says.
-But adults who are already experienced flyers are eager to admire his Reliant too. ( Photo: Courtesy James Lawrence)
+But adults who are already experienced flyers are eager to admire his Reliant too.
+See video of the 1937 Stinson from LiveAirshowTV. ( Photo: Courtesy James Lawrence)